2024 Arunachal Pradesh Legislative Assembly election

-The next Arunachal Pradesh Legislative Assembly election is scheduled to be held in or before April 2024 along with next Indian general election.
+Legislative Assembly elections were held in Arunachal Pradesh on 19 April 2024 to elect the 60 members of the 11th Arunachal Pradesh Assembly.
+The votes were counted and the results were declared on 2 June 2024 the Bharatiya Janata Party has won the election massively with 46 out of 60 seats and Pema Khandu sworn in as Chief Minister of Arunachal Pradesh for the third time.

 Background

-The tenure of Arunachal Pradesh Legislative Assembly is scheduled to end on 2 June 2024.
+The tenure of Arunachal Pradesh Legislative Assembly was scheduled to end on 2 June 2024.
 The previous assembly elections were held in April 2019.
 After the election, Bharatiya Janata Party formed the state government, with Pema Khandu becoming the Chief Minister.

 Schedule

+The schedule of the election was announced by the Election Commission of India on 16 March 2024.